 As part of our overall efforts to strengthen the quality of public defense delivery systems, the Systems Builders Committee has established a Mentors Program for Executive and Manager Leadership.
 This program is available to any new or veteran public defense leader who seeks a mentor to address professional and personal challenges in creating or enhancing a client-centered best practice public defense program.
 Mentors will be arranged after consultation regarding office size, structure, delivery system and challenges to address.
 If you are interested, please send an email to Systems Builders Chair William Ward.

-For more information on resources available from NAPD or to discuss the availability of in-person support, please contact William Ward, Chair of the Systems Builders Committee or Ernie Lewis, Executive Director of NAPD
+For more information on resources available from NAPD or to discuss the availability of in-person or virtual support, please contact William Ward, Chair of the Systems Builders Committee or Ernie Lewis, Executive Director of NAPD.